 All children under the age of 6 months must be secured in a rear facing seat with an in-built harness.
 While this is a legal requirement, we recommend that you try and keep your child rear facing until they are at least 12 months old as there is more support for them while little bodies develop and grow strong.

 Once your child has moved to a forward facing child seat, they must be secured in a seat with an in-built harness until they are at least 4 years old.
 Most car seats have shoulder height markers which is what you should be looking at, rather than their age.

-After the age of 4, your child is legally able to travel in a booster seat with an adult seatbelt; however we strongly encourage you not to move them into a booster seat until they have outgrown their other seat.
+After the age of 4, your child is legally able to travel in a booster seat with an adult seatbelt; however, we strongly encourage you not to move them into a booster seat until they have exceeded the top shoulder height marker and have outgrown their other seat.

 Children must not use an adult seatbelt without a child seat (booster seat) until they are at least 7 years old.
 In fact, experts recommend that children stay in a booster seat until they are 145cm tall!